MicrosoftDocs/azure-dev-docs/articles/azure-developer-cli/get-started.md

   | `Azure Location`   | The Azure location where your resources will be deployed. |
   | `Azure Subscription` | The Azure Subscription where your resources will be deployed. |

-  This process may take some time to complete, as the `azd up` command:
+  This process may take some time to complete, as the `azd up` command handles the following tasks:

-  - Creates and configures all necessary Azure resources (`azd provision`), including:
+  - Creates and configures all necessary Azure resources (`azd provision`).
-  - Access policies and roles for your account
+  - Configures access policies and roles for your account.
-  - Service-to-service communication with Managed Identities
+  - Implements service-to-service communication with Managed Identities.
-  - Packages and deploys the code (`azd deploy`)
+  - Packages and deploys the code (`azd deploy`).

   Once you've provided the necessary parameters and the `azd up` command completes, the CodeSpaces terminal displays two Azure portal links to view resources created:

   - ToDo API app
   - ToDo web app frontend